Skip to main content

 Cheat Sheet Pairings

-Red Meat: Cabernet Sauvignon, Malbec, Syrah Chicken: Chardonnay, Pinot Noir, light reds Fish/Seafood: Sauvignon Blanc, Pinot Grigio, Champagne Spicy Food: Off-dry Riesling, Gewürztraminer Cheese: Depends on type (see our Wine Pairing Guide) Pizza: Chianti, Sangiovese, anything Italian Burgers: Zinfandel, Merlot, American reds Salad: Sauvignon Blanc, dry rosé
+Red Meat: Cabernet Sauvignon, Malbec, Syrah Chicken: Chardonnay, Pinot Noir, light reds Fish/Seafood: Sauvignon Blanc, Pinot Grigio, Champagne Spicy Food: Off-dry Riesling, Gewürztraminer Cheese: Depends on type (see Pairing With Modern Foods) Pizza: Chianti, Sangiovese, anything Italian Burgers: Zinfandel, Merlot, American reds Salad: Sauvignon Blanc, dry rosé

 When in Doubt: Pinot Noir or Champagne pair with almost everything!